Best Caribbean islands for digital nomads

 It has been called “Nature Island” because of its stunning beauty.
 Dominica’s mountains, woods, rivers, lakes, and waterfalls make it an ideal destination for adventurous vacationers and digital nomads that love the outdoors.

 Dominica is perhaps the cheapest Caribbean destination for digital nomads.
 A single person’s monthly cost of living is roughly $1000, with an average apartment costing around $450.
-But the downside is that Dominica’s internet connection is on average 43 Mbps.
+But the downside is that Dominica’s internet connection is on average, 43 Mbps.

 Antigua & Barbuda

-Antigua & Barbuda, with over 95 miles of coastline, is recognized not just for its beautiful beaches and tranquil sailing, but also for hosting one of the Caribbean’s most famous carnivals.
-Beautiful mountains, world-class seafood, enthralling hiking paths, and jungle zip-lining are just some of the adventures you can try out here.
+Antigua & Barbuda, with over 95 miles of coastline, is recognized not just for its beautiful beaches and tranquil sailing but also for hosting one of the Caribbean’s most famous carnivals.
+Beautiful mountains, world-class seafood, enthralling hiking paths, and jungle zip-lining are just some of the adventures you can try here.

 In response to Covid 19 pandemic, a digital nomad visa for Antigua and Barbuda was launched, similar to some of the best Caribbean islands for digital nomads.
 The application can be done online, and it can take up to 14 days to be finalized, making it one of the most straightforward digital nomad visa applications.

-The downside is that you need a $50K yearly income, and that internet is not the best, with an average of 1.52 Mbps download and 1.31 Mbps upload speeds.
+The downside is that you need a $50K yearly income and that internet is not the best, with an average of 1.52 Mbps download and 1.31 Mbps upload speeds.
 However, you can stay up to 2 years in this Caribbean paradise.

 Cayman Islands